jandebeule/nukiPyBridge/README.md

 **REMARK 3** You can find out your Nuki's MAC address by using 'hcitool lescan' for example.

+**REMARK 4** The device needs to be initialized once (i.e. using the Nuki app on your cell phone) before it can be controlled with this library.

 ### Commands for Nuki
 Once you are authenticated (and the nuki.cfg file is created on your system), you can use the library to send command to your Nuki lock:
 ```python